-Steven, my private bartender and lifelove, taught me everything I know about the art of imbibing.
-Again and again he’s said that the biggest mistake home barkeeps make is not properly measuring the ingredients in a drink.
+The biggest mistake home barkeeps make is not properly measuring the ingredients in a drink.
 Making a cocktail is all about balance.
 You need a jigger or one of these awesome measuring glasses with ounces, teaspoons, tablespoons, and millilitres.
 I recommend starting with classic cocktail recipes and learning ratios before experimenting with your own creations.
 This is a good way to learn what components work well together and how much of each to use when crafting.
 Get a copy of Mr. Boston’s Official Bartender’s Guide here to start practicing old tried-and-trues.
-This will lead to confidence and inspiration!
+This will lead to confidence and inspiration in your home bar!

 2. Use fresh ice.

 Ice is actually an essential ingredient in most cold cocktails, since the water that melts as you stir or shake a drink helps to dilute, meld, and mellow the other components.
 Sometimes ice absorbs the weird old stale aromatics lingering in your freezer from leftover food and who-knows-what other ghosts of meals past.
 That can ruin your drink.
 Clean your ice trays often, use good water, and put some baking soda in the fridge/freezer.
 It’s also fun to have ice cubes of different shapes and sizes.
 Use larger ice for slow sipping liquor drinks, as the ice will melt slower and keep your drink nice and cold longer.

 This is especially important for lime and lemon juice, although any fresh-pressed juice will elevate your cocktails.
 If you are using one of these manual citrus presses, you can expect about 1 ounce of juice per lemon or lime, 2.5 ounces per orange, and 8 ounces for a ripe grapefruit.
 Avoid concentrated and artificially flavored juices when possible.